SriRamana02/Ophthalmic-Diagnosis-Detection-Through-Deep-Learning/README.md

 - Training is done in `main.ipynb`.

 ## **Results**
-- Achieved [Provide Accuracy]% accuracy on the test dataset.
+- Achieved 88% accuracy on the test dataset.
 - Model successfully classifies ophthalmic diseases with high precision.